La morte accarezza a mezzanotte: Reception

-Writing for Allmovie, Robert Firsching gave the film one star out of five, calling it "laughably camp fun".
+Writing for AllMovie, Robert Firsching gave the film one star out of five, calling it "laughably camp fun".
 Writing for DVD Talk, Stuart Galbraith described the film as having "an exciting knock-down, drag-out climax".
-Reviewing the film alongside La morte cammina i tachi alti, Galbraith felt that La morte accarezza a mezzanotte had "a stronger, less-predictable screenplay [and] a bit more visual flair" than its companion film; he ultimately rated both films together three-and-a-half stars out of five.
+Reviewing the film alongside La morte cammina con i tachi alti, Galbraith felt that La morte accarezza a mezzanotte had "a stronger, less-predictable screenplay [and] a bit more visual flair" than its companion film; he ultimately rated both films together three-and-a-half stars out of five.
 A retrospective of Gastaldi's films by the Italian magazine Nocturno described it as "flow[ing] smoothly and with some good jolts", highlighting Scott's screen presence as the film's main strength.